There are lots of misconceptions about airfare for a trip like this. Many think there are two options:

 For those of you in the very initial planning stages, you may be wondering what the hell a RTW (often called multi-stop) ticket even is.
 Most people don’t even know they exist before they start thinking about doing a long-term trip.

-To put it simply, a round the world ticket is a plane ticket you buy from a company that can encompass nearly all the flights of your trip.
-There are many different options for travelers – from the airline alliances (good for those who have miles with a particular airline, but heavily restrictive) to many companies who specialize in this kind of ticket.
+As stated above, there are many different options for this though - from the airline alliances (good for those who have miles with a particular airline, but heavily restrictive) to many companies who specialize in this kind of ticket (like AirTreks).
 Most reputable companies who sell this type of ticket have search functions on their sites to get you started, but you need to contact a customer service rep to get a price.
-There can be a lot of back and forth to see their options and get an idea of price.
+There is usually a good deal of back and forth to see their options and get an idea of price.

 BootsnAll has Indie, which also offers multi-stop international plane tickets.
-The difference between Indie and all other options is that once you register, you can plug in destinations and dates, click “search fares,” and get a price with the click of a button.
+The difference between Indie and all other options is that once you register (for free), you can plug in destinations and dates, click “search fares,” and get a bookable price with the click of a button.
 No other company gives you this option.
-This makes it much easier to get an idea of your airfare budget when you are in the initial planning stages whether you use Indie or not to purchase.

 Why book a multi-stop flight?

-There are good reasons to buy a round the world plane ticket.
+There are good reasons to buy a round the world plane ticket, no matter which company you choose to use.
 If you have miles with one of the airlines alliances, you may want to look into what they offer.
-There are also a bunch of other companies around the world who offer these types of tickets.

 When we were working on Indie, we wanted to build a platform that benefited both those who wanted to be able to plan their trip up front and those who want more flexibility and spontaneity.
 With Indie, we offer “no rules” and “instant pricing.”
 Fly from anywhere, to anywhere.